What is the difference between the C&O Canal Association and the C&O Canal Trust?

 Because C&OCA is independent, it can take public positions in opposition to the National Park Service, when necessary.
 The most prominent example is the association’s opposition to construction of a Georgetown University boathouse within park boundaries.The Canal Trust’s partnership status and full-time staff enable it to work closely with the park on key projects, such as the Canal Quarters program.
 The trust has also demonstrated considerable fund raising prowess.

 About the C&O Canal Association

-The C&O Canal Association was founded in 1954 by the conservationists and supporters who participated in the hike that year led by Supreme Court Justice William O. Douglas.
-In the early years, the Association took the lead in the campaign that lead to the creation of the C&O Canal National Historical Park in 1971.
+The Association was incorporated in 1957, with the Lewis Schollenberger as its first president.
+The Association took the lead in the campaign that led to the creation of the C&O Canal National Historical Park in 1971.

 Today, we remain an independent, all-volunteer organization of citizens concerned with the continued viability of the Park and all of its natural and historic resources.
 To help preserve and protect these resources, we readily assist the Park Service with both manpower and money.
 Additionally, we monitor conditions (both regulatory and physical) that could adversely affect the Park.
 We work to bring attention to these conditions and openly advocate on behalf of the Park.

 Membership is open to all.
 Association activities include hikes, bike and canoe trips, a level walkers program and special projects to support park activities.

 The C&O Canal Association sponsors a spring and fall hike, a continuing hike series on various Saturday and Sunday mornings throughout the year, bike trips on the towpath and canoe trips on the Potomac River.

 An active Level Walkers Program is made up of volunteers who, on a regular basis, walk assigned sections of the towpath to publicize the Canal and the Association, collect trash, if needed, and provide written reports to the NPS on the physical condition of the towpath.

 You can read more about the association with the links below: